stuartfong1/Mac-Create-New-File/README.md

 ### Setup
 1. Put Create New File.workflow in your <User>/Library/Services folder
 2. Go to System Preferences > Keyboard > Shortcuts
-3. Scroll to the bottom and assign a shortcut to "Create New File" (I used Option-Command-N)
+3. Scroll to the bottom and assign a shortcut to "Create New File" (I use Option-Command-N)

 ### Instructions
 1. Open Finder